 b.
 A pending Honor Code case may be withdrawn at the request of the accusing party if that party determines that their accusation was unfounded.
 Such requests may only be granted by review and majority vote of the Honor Code Council.

 c.
-The Honor Code Council may defer consideration of a pending Honor Code case Honor Code Council determines by majority vote that another campus disciplinary or investigative process is more appropriately suited to the charges.
+The Honor Code Council may defer consideration of a pending Honor Code case if the Honor Code Council determines by majority vote that another campus disciplinary or investigative process is more appropriately suited to the charges.
 If the Honor Code Council defers consideration of a case while another campus disciplinary or investigative process proceeds, then at the conclusion of such other process, the Honor Code Council shall determine by majority vote whether to re-open its investigation or close the case based on the outcome of such other process.

 D. Revisions of the Honor Code Policies and Procedures